gammabray/Mario-Stuff/README.md

-This is a readme file.
-I am using this to test out what i need to write for my platformer project for final year.
+This is a public hosting of my A2 Computer Science project to create a platformer.

+Every Sunday I will commit the changes I have made to the project in the week.